ZaddikDev/TrackEditorOverhaul/README.md

 After obtaining all of the requirements above, you first need to install BepInEx into the ROBOBEAT Demo folder.
 Follow all steps but the final one in the [Installing](#installing) section, if you haven't already.
 After that, you need to run `setup_env.bat`, to setup a build environment.
 This is required, as it copies necessary files such as Unity code and game code.

 Finally, after all these steps above, you can finally build your project.
-Simply open the solution in Visual Studio and right click the project->Build
+Simply open the solution in Visual Studio and right click the project->Build.
+The mod's DLL file will be built in `bin/Debug/TrackEditorOverhaul.dll`

 ![project right click and build image](https://github.com/ZaddikDev/TrackEditorOverhaul/assets/63800482/b3db0a12-4e25-48c4-960d-7a762efe8b2a)